 - Solid hardwood: As its name suggests, solid hardwood is manufactured from a single piece of wood that is solid hardwood all the way through.
 Because solid hardwood is quite sturdy, pieces of a solid hardwood floor need to be nailed or stapled both to the floor and together to ensure they don’t shift.
 Solid hardwood is also more prone to moving or gapping in response to humidity.

 - Engineered hardwood: Engineered hardwood planks consist of a layer of hardwood veneer over multiple plies of wood.
-This design makes engineered hardwood generally more stable than solid hardwood and possible to install with nails, staples, glue or floating.
-Engineered hardwood will not shift as easily as solid hardwood because it does not react to seasonal humidity as much.
+This design makes engineered wood generally more stable than solid hardwood and possible to install with nails, staples, glue or floating.
+Engineered floors will not shift as easily as solid hardwood because it does not react to seasonal humidity as much.
+It can also be installed over a wider range of surfaces than hardwood, such as concrete, tile or linoleum.

 Pros and Cons of Tongue and Groove Flooring